 In my experience this is a process of killing shame so that you are able to find the innocent child within and slowly rebuild how you interpret the events of your life.
-Shame is the illusion that must be dispelled.
+Toxic shame is the illusion that must be dispelled.
 Shame is a type of depression that is accompanied by a hurt that is sensed both physically and emotionally.
-Shame is a type of guilt we take into ourselves when we accept the judgment of people and institutions.
+Shame is a type of guilt we take into ourselves when we accept the judgment of people and institutions even though they cannot see clearly into our own hearts.
 It is much more tied into our social personas, character armor and fear of embarrassment than with the real weighing of the heart by a person’s own conscience.
 It hurts us.
 It does not strengthen our healthy self-esteem because it is the set of judgments about right and wrong that do not take into account our own personal circumstances at the time of whatever event it is that is bothering us.
+It doesn’t allow for grace because it doesn’t allow for the sinner.

 This shame killing is supported in Buddhism by the ideas that all things have a Buddha nature and if we do not recognize it that is due to ignorance on our part.
-There is also the idea of selflessness which properly understood is a conception of your “you-ness” arising out of a vast sea of interdependent causes and effects.
 The shame killing is supported in Christianity by the ideas that man is born with original sin that started with Adam, not “you” and was removed by Christ, again not “you.”
+A bit like all things having Buddha nature it also teaches all things exist due to an all good God.
 Understanding this is called grace.

 Every boy is sure his father is superman.
 Every girl grows up sure her mother is superwoman.
 It is the nature of the mind to do so.
 These are, after all, our primary care givers on which our very survival depends but there is much more going on here.
 These living beings are in fact the external sources of the very body and mind we are experiencing as our own.
 This is the psychology and physiology of the DNA in action.
 We are not speaking metaphorically or poetically when we say that.
-The chromosomes that make you are the inheritance you receive from your parents; and there is nothing else of that which you call “me.”
+The chromosomes that make you are the inheritance you receive from your parents.
+A profound reflection of being exists here, a reflection absent from the lives of orphans and scarred in the lives of abused children.

 This is the human situation.
 As a man grows he learns that it is his fathers eyes looking back at him in the mirror.
 As a woman grows she learns that it is her mother’s eyes looking back at her in the mirror.
 Sometimes this can be very hard to take.
 Particularly for those who have experienced one of the more extreme forms of toxic parenting.